supabase/supabase-flutter/packages/supabase_flutter/README.md

 ### Persisting the user session from supabase_flutter v1

 supabase_flutter v1 used hive to persist the user session.
-In the current versino of supabase_flutter it uses shared_preferences.
+In the current version of supabase_flutter it uses shared_preferences.
 If you are updating your app from v1 to v2, you can use the following custom `LocalStorage` implementation to automatically migrate the user session from hive to shared_preferences.

 ```dart
 const _hiveBoxName = 'supabase_authentication';